technoon-org/technoon.org/lesson_1/slides.md

 <div class="top-fragment-only">

 * **Change Control**
-  * *Merge/Pull requests* with discussions and approvals
+  * *Pull/Merge requests* with discussions and approvals
 * **Continuous Integration/Delivery (CI/CD)**
   * Automated checks and tests, deploying code
 * **Static web hosting**
   * Turn a Git repository into a website - great for docs!
 * **And more**
-  * Issues, security scanning, container registries
+  * Issue tracker, security scanning, container registries

 </div>